alphanodes/additionals/docs/manual.rst

 * Add "Go to top" link.
 If you have a lot of long pages, it is enabling users to easily return to the top of a page.
 * Change the option for ``External urls`` into default behaviour, open in new window or open with NoReferrer.
-* Activate the ``Smileys and Emoji symbols support`` if you want to use the manual smiley code (e.g. ``:kiss:``).
+* Activate the ``Legacy smileys / Emoji support`` if you want to use the manual smiley code (e.g. ``:kiss:``).
 This option is deactivated in the standard setting.
 If you already use a plugin that supports Smileys and Emojis this option should stay deactivated.
 For more info on Emoji-Browser support read http://caniemoji.com/.
 Have a look at the Emoji cheat sheet at https://www.webpagefx.com/tools/emoji-cheat-sheet for available Emoji-Codes.

 .. note:: Please restart the application server, if you make changes to the external urls settings as well as if you activate the Smileys and Emoji symbol support.